jess-repos/image-uploader-server/readme.md

 - using try/catch, if there is something wrong when writing the file or uploading to the database, it will respond with a simple object\
   res.status(500).send({ error: true });
+- otherwise i will send the url of the image uploaded to the server\
+   res.send(url);

 ## RELATED

 - client app for the image-uploader https://github.com/jess-repos/image-uploader